Antofagasta (LON:ANTO) Share Price Passes Above Two Hundred Day Moving Average of $0.00

-A number of equities research analysts recently commented on the company.
-Deutsche Bank Aktiengesellschaft lifted their price objective on Antofagasta from GBX 1,150 ($15.02) to GBX 1,350 ($17.64) and gave the stock a “sell” rating in a research note on Wednesday, May 26th.
-Royal Bank of Canada decreased their price objective on Antofagasta to GBX 1,050 ($13.72) and set an “underperform” rating for the company in a research note on Monday, May 24th.
-Morgan Stanley reissued an “underweight” rating and issued a GBX 1,300 ($16.98) target price on shares of Antofagasta in a research note on Thursday, May 27th.
-Barclays decreased their target price on Antofagasta from GBX 1,100 ($14.37) to GBX 1,050 ($13.72) and set an “underweight” rating for the company in a research note on Monday, February 8th.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell reissued a “sell” rating on shares of Antofagasta in a research note on Wednesday, February 24th.
-Six analysts have rated the stock with a sell rating and four have assigned a hold rating to the stock.
-The stock currently has an average rating of “Sell” and a consensus target price of GBX 1,105 ($14.44).
+A number of research firms have recently issued reports on ANTO.
+Royal Bank of Canada dropped their price target on Antofagasta to GBX 1,050 ($13.72) and set an “underperform” rating on the stock in a research report on Monday, May 24th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell reissued a “sell” rating on shares of Antofagasta in a research report on Wednesday, February 24th.
+Morgan Stanley reissued an “underweight” rating and set a GBX 1,300 ($16.98) price target on shares of Antofagasta in a research report on Thursday, May 27th.
+Deutsche Bank Aktiengesellschaft increased their price target on Antofagasta from GBX 1,150 ($15.02) to GBX 1,350 ($17.64) and gave the stock a “sell” rating in a research report on Wednesday, May 26th.
+Finally, Citigroup reissued a “sell” rating on shares of Antofagasta in a research report on Wednesday, February 24th.
+Six research analysts have rated the stock with a sell rating and four have given a hold rating to the company.
+Antofagasta currently has a consensus rating of “Sell” and an average target price of GBX 1,105 ($14.44).

 About Antofagasta (LON:ANTO)